-Assessment: Learning will be assessed in three strands; Knowing, Showing and Growing.
-The growing will focus on character development, the showing on sporting ability and the knowing on curriculum progress (KS2 prior learning, cross- curricular links and GCSE PE syllabus).
+Assessment: Learning will be assessed in three strands: Attitudes, Skills and Knowledge.
+'Attitudes' will focus on character development.
+'Skills' will focus on sporting ability and the knowing on curriculum progress (KS3 prior learning, cross- curricular links and GCSE PE syllabus).
 These assessment foci will be planned across the year and may involve multiple or individual strands.

-Year 10 Key topics: Preventing injury in physical activity and training performance in Competitive situations Integrity Innovation Motivating & influencing others Body management and wellbeing Year 11 Key topics: Sports psychology evaluation & Improvement Responsibility & self-management Stress management Problem solving
+Year 10 Key topics: Preventing injury in physical activity and training performance in competitive situations Integrity Innovation Motivating & influencing others Body management and wellbeing Year 11 Key topics: Sports psychology Evaluation & Improvement Responsibility & Self-management Stress management Problem solving

-We recognise that not every student shares an intrinsic motivation for sport and competition and although we endeavour to nurture a sporting excellence where it is appropriate, we also understand that this approach can often be a barrier for many.
+We recognise that not every student shares an intrinsic motivation for sport and competition.
+Although we endeavour to nurture a sporting excellence where it is appropriate, we also understand that this approach can often be a barrier for many.
 We aim to engage ALL young people in physical activity.
 As PE teachers we have a unique and moral responsibility to nurture and promote a positive relationship with physical activity - something which will have a direct impact on the wellbeing of every student and ultimately affect their quality of life.
 Our core aims are to develop transferable life skills within a safe environment through the vehicle of sport and physical activity.